sidneypaucar/the-matrix/README.md

 -Home page that changes screen when you click anywhere -Get and post reviews from airTable.
 -Use forms to create reviews and update Airtable.
--Delete posts form the feed and airtable.
+-Delete posts from the feed and airtable.

 ### POST MVP
 -Create a second button that will also get and post user comments.